Chiragjawa/Repo-Anslysis/part3_prompt_preparation.md

 ## 3.1.5 Initial Prompt (300–500 words)

-You are a Python developer contributing to the open-source project Beets, a command-line music library management system.
-Beets allows users to manage large music collections by maintaining a local database of music files and metadata.
-The system is extensible through plugins that add new features without modifying the core logic.
+You work as a Python developer on the command-line music library management system Beets, an open-source project.
+By keeping a local database of music files and metadata, Beets enables users to manage sizable music collections.
+Plugins that add new features without changing the fundamental logic allow the system to be expanded.

-Your task is to implement a new plugin that enables users to query their Beets library using M3U playlist files.
-Currently, Beets does not support querying tracks based on playlists, even though many users already organize their music using them.
-This feature should integrate playlist-based workflows into Beets in a clean and optional way.
+Your job is to create a new plugin that lets users use M3U playlist files to query their Beets library.
+Although many users already use playlists to organize their music, Beets does not currently support querying tracks based on playlists.
+This feature ought to smoothly and optionally incorporate playlist-based workflows into Beets.

-The plugin should introduce a new query type called `playlist`.
-Users must be able to reference a playlist either by providing an absolute path to an `.m3u` file or by providing a playlist name that is resolved from a configured playlist directory.
-The plugin should read the playlist file, ignore comments and invalid lines, and extract file paths listed in the playlist.
+A new query type named `playlist` should be introduced by the plugin.
+Either an absolute path to a `.m3u` file or a playlist name that is resolved from a configured playlist directory must be able to be used by users to refer to a playlist.
+The plugin should read the playlist file, extract the file paths specified in the playlist, and disregard comments and invalid lines.

-Relative paths inside playlists must be handled carefully.
-The implementation should support configurable behavior that determines whether relative paths are resolved relative to the music library directory, the playlist file location, or a fixed directory defined by the user.
+Care must be taken when managing relative paths within playlists.
+Whether relative paths are resolved in relation to the music library directory, the playlist file location, or a user-defined fixed directory should be supported by the implementation.

-The plugin must match playlist entries against Beets library items using file paths and return the correct query results.
-If the playlist file does not exist or contains no valid entries, the system should return an empty result set without raising errors.
+The plugin must use file paths to compare playlist entries with Beets library items and provide accurate query results.
+The system should return an empty result set without raising any errors if the playlist file is invalid or does not exist.

-The implementation should be isolated from the core system, activate only when enabled, and must not break existing queries or plugins.
-Unit tests should be added to verify name-based queries, path-based queries, missing playlist handling, and relative path resolution.
-Documentation should also be included to explain usage and configuration options.
+The implementation must not interfere with already-existing queries or plugins, be isolated from the main system, and only activate when enabled.
+To confirm name-based queries, path-based queries, handling of missing playlists, and relative path resolution, unit tests ought to be included.
+Additionally, usage and configuration options should be explained in the documentation.